Let me start by saying that I’m a real foodie by heart. I have a culinary degree, so I love both being in the kitchen and eating!

 11. Prolongs life – reduces the risk of diseases by strengthening the immune system and improving blood circulation to our major organs.

 Besides all these, intermittent fasting helps prevent cancer.
 We live in a world filled with carcinogens or cancer-causing compounds.
-When we fast, our body can produce more growth hormones, which in turn, regulate cell multiplication.
+When we fast, our body can produce more growth hormones, regulating cell multiplication.
 IF also helps us have better pain tolerance!

 Dr. Mindy Pelz has a good video about how fasting can help with our health.
 The studies show so many benefits of fasting, you just can’t ignore them [11:59]: